 We distinguish between informal and formal systems of logic, both of which are designed to indicate fallacies as well as warranted inferences.
 If I argue for a conclusion by appealing to my physical ability to coerce you, I prove nothing about the truth of what I claim.
 If anything, by doing so I display my lack of confidence in my argument.
 Or if the best I can do is berate you for your skepticism, I have done little more than offer an ad hominem instead of an argument.
 Our focus will be on formal systems of logic, since they are at the heart of both scientific argumentation and computer developed algorithms.
 There are in fact many different kinds of logic and all figure to varying degrees in scientific inquiry.
 There are inductive types of logic, which purport to formalize the relationship between premises that if true offer evidence on behalf of a conclusion and the conclusion and are represented as claims about the extent to which the conclusion is confirmed by the premises.
-There are deductive types of logic, which introduce a different relationship between premise are true then the conclusion too must be true.
+There are deductive types of logic, which introduce a different relationship between premise and conclusion.
+These variations of logic consist in rules that if followed entail that if the premises are true then the conclusion too must be true.